da4all/da4all.github.io/_showcase/education-for-the-convicted-website.md

 ---
 layout: showcase
 inline: false
-group: Group Data Advocacy Projects
-group_rank: 4
+group: Websites

 title: "Education for the Convicted"

 teaser: >
   For their final project, this student group chose to lobby the University of Colorado Boulder to join an existing prison education program.
 They created a website to spread their message.

 metadata:
   image: education-for-the-convicted-website.jpg
   caption: "A preview of the Education for the Convicted website homepage."
   genre: "Website"
   filetype:
   typeofdataadvocacy: "Prison Reform"
   contributors: "Chloe Jones, Brandon Lui, Lindsey Guthrie, William Block"
   source: